Can You Take a Power Bank On a Plane? 2023

 Can you take a power bank in checked baggage?

-According to the FAA Power banks that contain lithium ion batteries (rechargeable) are not safe and are not allowed in checked baggage, and they must be transported in carry-on baggage.
+According to the FAA and the TSA power banks that contain lithium ion batteries (rechargeable) are not safe and are not allowed in checked baggage, and they must be transported in carry-on baggage.

 Only lithium metal batteries (non-rechargeable) are allowed in both carry on and checked baggage.